-MI Select & MI Select Express (formerly known as "Encore" and "Encore Express") are non-certificate programs designed to provide students with "a taste of MI" as an alternative to enrolling in full-time degree or certification programs.
+MI Select & MI Select Express are non-certificate programs designed to provide students with "a taste of MI" as an alternative to enrolling in full-time degree or certification programs.
 Students can create their own customized schedule from available classes and workshops, while enjoying access to the music library, special guest clinics, extracurricular activities, and other industry networking opportunities.

-Enrollment is available at the beginning of any

-guarter, and may be repeated for additional quarters.
+Enrollment is available at the beginning of any quarter, and may be repeated for additional quarters.
 MI Select features a full-time/10-week schedule, while MI Select Express has a flexible 5-week schedule.